 A culture of caring and giving back

 The event came about because staff kept asking if they could donate baby items for the nearly 3,500 babies delivered at Sharp Grossmont every year.
-The hospital will now use this new formal process for accepting newborn donations.
+The hospital can now use this new formal process for accepting newborn donations.

-“The volunteers were happy to be part of the project,” says Van Fulpen.
+“The volunteers are happy to be part of the project,” says Van Fulpen.
 “We also made it a goal to have at least one handcrafted clothing item made by our volunteers that will be added to the diaper bags for the newborns,” she says.

 Serving a diverse community

 Sharp Grossmont serves the greater East County San Diego community including La Mesa, El Cajon, Lemon Grove, Lakeside, Spring Valley and Santee.
 According to data provided by the U.S. Census Bureau’s 2015 five-year American Community Survey, 1 of every 7 people living in East County, or 14.1% of the population, live in poverty.
 The rates vary across East County cities from 7.8% in Santee to 24.2% in El Cajon.

 Among those most affected are children likely to live in a household with below-poverty incomes, especially in El Cajon and Lemon Grove.